Different and Unique Christmas Markets

 The Great Dickens Christmas Fair

 San Francisco wins it for most alternative Christmas Market in the US, with the Cow Palace Exhibition Halls transforming themselves into a Charles Dickens themed wonderland.
-Here, you can experience Victorian London the improvised pubs, tearooms, dance halls and of course a bustling Christmas market all paired with traditional Victorian London dress.2019 will see this Christmas Fair return for the 5 weekends between 29 noviembre to 22 diciembre 2019, from 10am-7pm.
+Here, you can experience Victorian London the improvised pubs, tearooms, dance halls and of course a bustling Christmas market all paired with traditional Victorian London dress.2021 will see this Christmas Fair return from diciembre 4-19th.

 Take me to San Francisco